JoyOfCodingPDX/GettingStarted/README.md

 [![Java CI with Maven](https://github.com/YourGitHubId/PortlandStateJavaWinter2024/actions/workflows/maven.yml/badge.svg)](https://github.com/YourGitHubId/PortlandStateJavaWinter2024/actions/workflows/maven.yml)

-# Getting Started with Advanced Programming with Java
+# Getting Started with Contemporary Software Development

-This repository helps students in [Advanced Programming with Java](http://web.cecs.pdx.edu/~whitlock/) get started with the programming assignments.
-Most notably, it makes it so students do not need to install [Apache Maven](https://maven.apache.org/install.html) on their local machines (or the PSU machines) in order to create and build the programming projects.
+This repository helps students in [Contemporary Sotfware Development](http://web.cecs.pdx.edu/~whitlock/) get started with the programming assignments.
+Most notably, it gives students experience working with Git repositories and removed the need to install [Apache Maven](https://maven.apache.org/install.html) on their local machines (or the PSU machines) in order to create and build the programming projects.
 It makes liberal use of the [Maven Wrapper](https://github.com/takari/maven-wrapper) script which